GoteoFoundation/goteo/docs/developers/ENVIRONMENT.md

 * **Build**: `grunt build`
   This will create a `dist` folder ready to point a web server (apache, nginx) onto it

 * **Development Build**: `grunt build:devel`
   Same as build, but the files created into `dist` will not be minimized

 * **Development server**: `grunt serve`
   Php standalone server.
 For localhost developing.

+* **Multi-threading development server**: `grunt serve:nginx`
+  For localhost developing as well.
+But you need to have nginx installed on your machine, it may speed up significantly the development process.

 * **Run phpunit**: `grunt deploy`
   Can be used to upload files assets to Amazon S3 (settings.yml must be configured)